The Present Perfect Simple Tense – Everything you need to know

 In his book, Tense in English: Its structure and use in discourse, Renaat Declerck devotes 35 pages to analysing the present perfect tense.
 Conversely, he only allocates six pages to the present (simple) tense.

-This post is intended to be the definitive guide to the more theoretical aspects of present perfect simple tense.
+This post is intended to be a definitive guide to the more theoretical aspects of present perfect simple tense.
 It should benefit both teachers and students of English.
-My next post on English Coach Online will analyse some of the difficulties learners face when it comes to acquiring the tense.

 How do you form the present perfect simple tense?